davwheat/GCSE-English-Literature-9-to-1/Literature/Macbeth/Themes/Loyalty and Betrayal.md

 ## The Macbeths pretend to be loyal
 - Macbeth is initially loyal to Duncan as "his kinsman and his subject" - this makes it even more shocking when he puts his own desires ahead of his loyalty to the king.
 - Lady Macbeth fakes an appearance of loyalty.
-She tells Duncan that she and Macbeth are "Your servents ever", even though they're plotting his murder.
+She tells Duncan that she and Macbeth are "Your servants ever", even though they're plotting his murder.
 It shows how easily she can pretend to be loyal.
 - Shakespeare juxtaposes Lady Macbeth's plotting to kill Duncan with her welcoming him into their castle.
 This develops her character and makes her murderous intentions more dramatic.